 5, 10, 20, 40, 80, 160, 320, 640

-- Code your retry wrapper.
+- Coding your retry wrapper.

 Method 1: Use an Existing Retry Wrapper: Python Sessions with HTTPAdapter

 Python Requests uses the urllib3 HTTP client under the hood.
-With the Python Requests' HTTP adapter class and the Retry utility class from the urllib3
+You can set up retries in Python with Requests' HTTP adapter class and the Retry utility class from the urllib3 package.
+The HTTPAdapter class lets you specify a retry strategy and change the request behavior.

 import requests